akanksha260991/bs_docs_revamp_content/app_automate/appium/set-up-your-test/organize-tests.md

 ### Build Name
-Use the capability build, to specify a name for a logical group of tests.
+Use the capability **build**, to specify a name for a logical group of tests.
 The default value is Untitled Build.
 The example of setting this capability:

 > "build" : "build 4.5"